LSC-UBA/OpenEP/Readme.md

 # Installation instructions

-To install OpenEP in Ubuntu 20.04 LTS follow the next steps:
+To install OpenEP in GNU/Linux follow the next steps:

+1. Install GCC (GNU Compiler Collection), version 7.4.0+
+    - Note: to install in Ubuntu 18.04+, type in the console ```sudo apt update``` and then ```sudo apt install build-essential```
-1. Download OpenEP code from [here](https://github.com/LSC-UBA/OpenEP/archive/master.zip "OpenEP code"), and uncompress the zip file.
+2. Download OpenEP code from [here](https://github.com/LSC-UBA/OpenEP/archive/master.zip "OpenEP code"), and uncompress the zip file.
-2. Download and install Paraview following the instructions in [here](https://www.paraview.org/download/ "Paraview").
+3. Download and install Paraview following the instructions in [here](https://www.paraview.org/download/ "Paraview").

 # How to setup and run your experiment